bithost-gmbh/ngx-mat-select-search/README.md

   /** Show/Hide the search clear button of the search input */
   @Input() hideClearSearchButton = false;

   /**
+   * Always restore selected options on selectionChange for mode multi (e.g. for lazy loading/infinity scrolling).
+   * Defaults to false, so selected options are only restored while filtering is active.
+   */
+  @Input() alwaysRestoreSelectedOptionsMulti = false;

+  /**
   *  Text that is appended to the currently active item label announced by screen readers, informing the user of the current index, value and total
   *  options.